EMMAUS YOGA INSTRUCTORS

 *The Anatomy of Exercise and Movement, The Vital Psoas Muscle, and The Concise Book of Yoga Muscles

-Deborah’s passion and dedication for teaching are evident in her 35-year career as a music educator and her 24-year career as a fitness instructor.
+Deborah’s passion and dedication for teaching are evident in her 35-year career as a music educator and her 27-year career as a fitness instructor.
 Following multiple knee surgeries, she decided to “listen to her body” and turned to yoga.
 Studying Ashtanga Yoga with David Swenson and Power Yoga with Baron Baptiste, Deborah completed her teacher training in 2000 at Yoga Zone in New York City.
-She has taught internationally to a diverse clientele.
-Deborah is also a registered Silver Sneakers Yoga instructor and an ACE-certified Personal Trainer.
+She has taught yoga internationally to a diverse clientele and is also an ACE-certified personal trainer.
+Off the mat, she enjoys traveling the world with her husband, cooking, golfing, hiking, and playing piano.

-Deborah enjoys inventing modifications so that her students feel comfortable in their bodies.
-Students in her Vinyasa 1 and Gentle Yoga classes can expect a smile, a calming voice, an enthusiastic personality, and detailed direction to help improve form, movement, and breath.
+Often dubbed the “queen of modifications”, Deborah loves inventing ways for her students to feel comfortable in their bodies.
+Students in her classes can expect a welcoming smile, a calming voice, an enthusiastic personality, and detailed direction to help improve form, movement, and breath.
 Each practice will feature a varied and unique, rhythmic flow of poses specifically designed to suit the needs of the participants in that class.
-Anticipate having an “aha” moment when discovering the benefits of yoga extending into daily life.
+Deborah hopes each student will find joy and experience an “aha!” moment as the benefits of yoga practice carry over into everyday life.

 Gina was originally introduced to Vinyasa style yoga during college.
 She quickly became hooked after realizing it's psychological benefits.
 While practicing at various studios, she gravitated towards Ashtanga and recently completed her 200hour RYT training at Emmaus yoga.